challeau/my-notes/resources/design-patterns.md

 1. The **Product declares the interface**, which is common to all objects that can be produced by the creator and its subclasses.
 2. **Concrete Products** are **different implementations** of the product interface.
 3. The **Creator class declares the factory method** that returns new product objects.
-It’s important that the return type of this method matches the product interface.<br>
+It's important that the return type of this method matches the product interface.<br>
 You can declare the factory method as `abstract` to **force all subclasses to implement their own** versions of the method.
 As an alternative, the base factory method can return some default product type.
 4. **Concrete Creators override the base factory method** so it **returns a different type** of product.